rapiddweller/rapiddweller-benerator-ce/doc/component_reference.md

 * **LiteralParser**: Parses strings as numbers, strings, dates and times

-* **Mask**: Replaces each character of a string with an asterisk '*' or another configurable character.
+* **Mask**: Replaces each character of a string with an asterisk '*' or another configurable character ( property : `maskChar`).

 * **MiddleMask**: Replaces each character of a string with an asterisk '*' or another configurable character, leaving a configurable number of characters unmasked at the beginning and/or the end of the string.

 * **Append**: Appends a configurable suffix.